CAIS-ACSI/cais-community/content/talk/FIMS2020.2Cornwell/index.md

 location: www.zoomlinkwillbehere.com

-summary: "Monolingualism is often considered the "default" status in North America, and so too in LIS information-seeking scholarship.
-I present a few quick exemplars from my thesis-in-progress of highly-skilled Multilinguals' Everyday Information Seeking that complicate monolingual assumptions about language skills, information availability, and university pedagogy."
+summary: Monolingualism is often considered the "default" status in North America, and so too in LIS information-seeking scholarship.
+I present a few quick exemplars from my thesis-in-progress of highly-skilled Multilinguals' Everyday Information Seeking that complicate monolingual assumptions about language skills, information availability, and university pedagogy.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.